Drama and Dance

 Students evaluate themselves through the use of various elements.
 The teacher helps the class members learn evaluation techniques by analyzing their own movements aloud while teaching.
 Rules of etiquette are established to ensure that all students have equal opportunity to learn.
 Students are encouraged to keep a daily journal (both written and video) and are asked to describe a particular dance genre or explain the process of how to execute a particular step.
 Teacher evaluation of journals assists in understanding the individual student’s strengths and weaknesses in understanding subject matter.

 At Oakwood, the thespian is embraced by every person in our community either as an enthusiastic member of the cast, support team or audience.
 Starting with the youngest student, drama is something to look forward to as the annual Pre-K and Kindergarten productions are a tradition and rite of passage.

 In Middle and Upper School, the annual musical in late winter is one of the highlights of the Oakwood year.
 Students of all sorts find themselves curious and delighted to be a part of the production.
 From the athlete to the academic and the novice to the experienced actor, students find themselves excited to be on the bigger creative stage as the whole school comes together to enjoy and celebrate the efforts and talents of our students and the faculty supporting them.

-With the success of our productions, an Upper School drama course is now being offered to expand the live education to a more complete study of the theatre.
+With the success of our productions, beginning in 7th grade, drama courses are now being offered to expand the live education to a more complete study of the theatre.